-University of Arkansas at Little Rock provided financial support in the form of direct and indirect expenses totaling \$572,710 and \$287,131 at June 30, 2022 and 2021, respectively.
+University of Arkansas at Little Rock provided financial support in the form of direct and indirect expenses totaling \$314,241 and \$572,710 during the years ended June 30, 2023 and 2022, respectively.

 Request for Information

 This financial report is designed to provide donors, members, investment managers, foundations, and taxpayers with a general overview of the KLRE-FM/KUAR-FM's finances and to account for the funding it receives.
 It is also intended to help the reader better understand the changes in the financial statement format.
 Additional details can be requested by mail at the following address: